adrian-moisa/visual-school/01 - Basic Html/01-01 - Hello world html/README 01-01 - Hello world html.md

 - **Psd 2 html** this is the name of the process of taking a design document and creating the HTML specified in the design.
 Design are usually generated with a graphich software solution such as Phtoshop Illustrator or Gimp.
 Over the years this process became more an more specialised.

 **Common mistakes**
-- Using tables for layouts
+- Using tables for layouts.
+They tend to force the designer to split elements that do not fit perfectly between columns and rows.
+Not to mention that tables should render tabular data, not layouts.
 - Adding styles inline, this techniques was abolished with the invention of CSS.
 Inline styles are hard to change in one shot.
 Changing them is time consuming and prone to mistakes and typos.
 - Keeping html as characters in the database.
 Not the most friendly format to changes and updates.
 It's really hard to work with data when it also contains html tags.
 - Mixing html code with fragments of code.
 Well... current day framework React does it but without problem.
 This is because there is a method and a plan behind this behaviour.
 In the past this was a mistake because people added code without thinking too much how it might impact other parts of the page.
-Or without properly documenting theyr solutions.
+Or without properly documenting their solutions.
 This made it extremely hard to maintain or update webpages.

 # Links and Resources
 - https://stackoverflow.com/questions/1795438/load-and-execution-sequence-of-a-web-page
 - An excelent book on the subject of designing the layout of webpages "Don't make me think" https://www.amazon.com/Dont-Make-Me-Think-Usability/dp/0321344758

 # REMEMBER
-*You are not allowed to forget about these tags, this is the rbead and butter of the web*
+*Do not forget these tags.
+This is the bread and butter of the web.
+Learn them and master them in time*

       <html>
       <header>